• +1-800-513-5423

 The two most powerful ways to attain beneficial change (apart from medication in some cases) are:

-• It is also important that a person greets the challenges and opportunities in his or her life with a clear and calm mind and then learning how to take actions that are likely to have the desired results.
+*It is also important that a person greets the challenges and opportunities in his or her life with a clear and calm mind and then learns how to take actions that are likely to have the desired results.
 This is the BEHAVIORAL aspect of CBT.

 Depressed man speaking with counselor at a drug rehab center.